GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Metaclass StateMachine

-Specifies the fact that a Logical Element can be in one distinct States.
+Specifies the fact that a Logical Element can be in one distinct System State.
 ## LETimplementingGFN
 1..* [Logical Element](#Logical-Element) LETimplementingGFN 1..* [General Function](#General-Function)

 exposed in viewpoint [Logical Functional Mapping Viewpoint](../../viewpoints/Logical-Functional-Mapping-Viewpoint.md)

-Specifies that a logical element is responsible to implement a function.
+Specifies the fact that a Logical Element is responsible to implement a System Function.
-Note:
-Logical elements dont really "implement" anything, they pass the function to physical elements.
+Note: Logical Elements don't "implement" anything, they pass the function implementation task to Physical Elements.
 ## LETperformingSFN
 1..* [Logical SOI Constituent](#Logical-SOI-Constituent) LETperformingSFN 1..* [System Function IN System Process](#System-Function-IN-System-Process)